 We've found that 62.2% of client support specialists have earned a bachelor's degree.
 Furthermore, 5.6% earned their master's degrees before becoming a client support specialist.
 While it's true that most client support specialists have a college degree, it's generally possible to become one with only a high school degree.
 In fact, one out of every seven client support specialists did not spend the extra money to attend college.

 When you're ready to become a client support specialist, you might wonder which companies hire client support specialists.
-According to our research through client support specialist resumes, client support specialists are mostly hired by Automatic Data Processing, Intercontinental Exchange, and Fiserv.
-Now is a good time to apply as Automatic Data Processing has 16 client support specialists job openings, and there are 6 at Intercontinental Exchange and 4 at Fiserv.
+According to our research through client support specialist resumes, client support specialists are mostly hired by ADP, Grandbridge Real Estate Capital, and Patron Technology.
+Now is a good time to apply as ADP has 17 client support specialists job openings, and there are 13 at Grandbridge Real Estate Capital and 12 at Patron Technology.

 Since salary is important to some client support specialists, it's good to note that they are figured to earn the highest salaries at NTT Data International L.L.C., Stifel Financial, and Credit Suisse.
 If you were to take a closer look at NTT Data International L.L.C., you'd find that the average client support specialist salary is $78,929.
 Then at Stifel Financial, client support specialists receive an average salary of $64,569, while the salary at Credit Suisse is $61,522.